Eating Native in Springfield, Missouri

 The restaurant did well, and soon other cashew chicken restaurants popped up around town.
 In 1972 Gee Leong opened Gee's East Wind on the opposite side of town.
 David's oldest son Cheong Leong opened a number of restaurants under the name House of Cheong.

 .
 If you have a hankering for Mexican food with a Midwest 1950s flare, though, the original Mexican Villa at National and Bennett is the place you want to go.
-Mexican Villa has been in Springfield, Missouri and maintained quality since 1951..
+Mexican Villa has been in Springfield, Missouri, and maintained quality since 1951.
 Their vegetables are prepared daily and they make their own tortillas and tortilla chips from scratch at their own tortilla factory.
-They use USDA inspected 100% pure beef that they boil in water and drain to reduce fat and cholesterol.
+They use USDA-inspected 100% pure beef that they boil in water and drain to reduce fat and cholesterol.
 All the spice mixes and sauces are made at their factory as well.
-What you won't find is the California style Mexican food.
+What you won't find is California-style Mexican food.
 This is Tex Mex.

 The atmosphere is homey with its fifties style paneling and Mexican décor that dates back to the same period.
 Even the jukeboxes in the booths in the front of the restaurant give you the sense that you've stepped back into a Mexican Cafe of the period of Elvis and the Everly brothers.

-Among the choices on the menu is an Mexican Villa favorite-burrito Enchilada Style.
-It comes in half order or full order.
+Among the choices on the menu is a Mexican Villa favorite, the burrito enchilada style.
+It comes in half-order or full-order.
 It is a flour tortilla filled with seasoned beef, refried beans, cheese, and burrito sauce smothered with enchilada sauce and grated cheese sided by shredded lettuce and tomato.

 Mexican Villa's Creator Garin Ferguson

-In 1951 Garin and Betty bough the Pig-N-Bun a barbecue restaurant at National and Bennett.
-There they introduced Springfieldians Tex-Mex food.
-In the late 1950s they moved to Glenston and opened "Old Mexico, Springfield's first carry-out restaurant.
+In 1951 Garin and Betty bought the Pig-N-Bun a barbecue restaurant at National and Bennett.
+There they introduced Springfieldians to Tex-Mex food.
+In the late 1950s, they started another restaurant on Glenstone called "Old Mexico", Springfield's first carry-out restaurant.
 They leased the Pig-N-Bun to Tommy Lafino and his "Italian Villa".
 Betty ran the restaurant and Garin crop-dusted.